UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 	authservice.server.TEST.description=Test UFTPD server

 To allow the Auth server access to the command port of UFTPD, you need to add an entry to UFTPD's ACL file.
-This is explained in the UFTPD manual.
+This is explained in the `UFTPD manual
+<../uftpd/manual.html#acl-setup>`__.

 Round-robin use / grouping of UFTPD servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~